Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Depending on the project, they may also enjoy the ability to choose from several tracker reports by using the upper pull-down menu of the artifact browsing screen.
-If no project or user specific tracker report has been defined, the |SYSPRODUCTNAME| 'Default' report is the only one available.
+If no project or user specific tracker report has been defined, the Tuleap 'Default' report is the only one available.

-Any |SYSPRODUCTNAME| user with access to the tracker can define his own personal report, choosing his own search criteria and adding renderers (tables, charts, cardwall).
+Any Tuleap user with access to the tracker can define his own personal report, choosing his own search criteria and adding renderers (tables, charts, cardwall).
 In this case the report is a personal one and is only visible to this particular user.
 On the